fast/fastrace/README.md

 Applications should initialize a `Reporter` implementation early in the program's runtime.
 Span records generated before the reporter is initialized will be ignored.
 Before terminating, `flush()` should be called to ensure all collected span records are reported.

 When the root span is dropped, all of its children spans and itself will be reported at once.
-Since that, it's recommended to create root spans for short tasks, such as handling a request, just like the example below.
-Otherwise, an endingless trace will never be reported.
+Since then, it's recommended to create root spans for short tasks, such as handling a request, as shown in the example below.
+Otherwise, an endless trace will never be reported.

 ```rust
 use fastrace::collector::Config;